orvedahl/finite-difference/Notes.md

 ```

 ## Pytest
 A great tool to perform testing is `pytest`.

+### Fixtures
 Often times multiple tests will make use
 of the same test data.
 Instead of each individual test regenerating the test data,
-a fixture can be used to hold that data where it can be accessed by multiple tests.
+a fixture can be used to hold that data where it can be requested by multiple tests.
 ```
 def test_is_prime():
     x = [1,2,3,4,5,6]